uxlfoundation/oneAPI-spec/README.rst

 To build the html document::

   python scripts/oneapi.py html

-This will not work on Windows because we are using symbolic links for the elements that are in separate repos.
-However, Windows can build individual specs for individual elements.

 The document is organized as a book with chapters.
 Each element of oneAPI is its own chapter and can be built separately.
 For example, to